Osc4rrr/Osc4rrr/README.md

 ### Hi there, my name is Oscar 👋

-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning a lot of stuff
-- 📫 How to reach me: https://osdiazl.cl/
+- 📫 How to reach me 🚀 [Site](https://osdiazl.cl/)<br>
+- 🤔 I’m interested in coding, video games and meet people

 <!--
 **Osc4rrr/osc4rrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.